FAQs banner

 How are ETFs similar to mutual funds?

 Mutual funds and exchange-traded funds (ETFs) share similarities and can serve similar purposes for investors.
 Both, for example, can provide the basic building blocks of investors’ portfolios.
-An ETF is similar to a mutual fund in that it offers investors a proportionate share in a pool of stocks, bonds, and other assets.
+And both offer investors a proportionate share in a pool of stocks, bonds, and other assets.
 The vast majority of ETFs are most commonly structured as open-end investment companies (that is, like mutual funds) and are governed by the same regulations as mutual funds.
-Also, like a mutual fund, an ETF is required to post the marked-to-market net asset value (NAV) of its portfolio at the end of each trading day.
+Also, like a mutual fund, an ETF is required to post the mark-to-market net asset value (NAV) of its portfolio at the end of each trading day and must conform to the main investor protection mechanisms of the Investment Company Act of 1940, including limitations on leverage, daily valuation and liquidity requirements, prohibitions on transactions with affiliates, and rigorous disclosure obligations.
+Also, like mutual funds, creations and redemptions of ETF shares are aggregated and executed just once per day at NAV.

 How are ETFs different from mutual funds?